sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 ## Statistical tests for alpha diversity

-Alpha diversity can be treated as any other sample measurement and is suitable for *classic univariate tests*.
+Alpha diversity can be treated as any other sample measurement and is suitable for *classic univariate tests*.<br>
-    → Nonparametric: Mann-Whitney U test
+    → Nonparametric: Mann-Whitney U test<br>
     → Parametric: t-test

 ---